 An equivalence block describes where one record is actually stored on the partition.
-There is one equivalence block for every record remapped by COPY_DISK or PHYRST on a partition.
+There is one equivalence block for every record remapped by PSR on a partition.
 These equivalence blocks are stored in the BADSPT file of the target partition.
-They are created by COPY_DISK and PHYRST in order to indicate that badspot handling has taken place for the partition to which data were copied (the target partition).
-Until the equivalence blocks are deleted by FIX_DISK, the partition must not be used for any purpose.
+They are created by PSR in order to indicate that badspot handling has taken place for the partition to which data were copied (the target partition).
+Until the equivalence blocks are deleted by FIX_DISK, the partition must not be used for any purpose; you must run FIX_DISK on it before using it.

-Need for Creating Equivalence Blocks: When COPY__DISK and PHYRST are copying to a disk, they copy record number 1 from the source partition to record number 1 on the target partition, record number 2 to record number 2, and so on.
-(Even though PHYRST is restoring data from tape, the tape contains a record-by-record image of the source partition; therefore this explanation still applies.)
+Need for Creating Equivalence Blocks: When PSR is copying to a disk, it copies record number 1 from the source partition to record number 1 on the target partition, record number 2 to record number 2, and so on.
+(Even though PSR is restoring data from tape, the tape contains a record-by-record image of the source partition; therefore this explanation still applies.)
 If a record is a badspot on the source partition, the record is not copied.
 However, a record that is to be copied to a badspot on the target partition presents two basic problems: